evancz/elm-architecture-tutorial/README.md

 [NoRedInk]: https://www.noredink.com/
 [CircuitHub]: https://www.circuithub.com/

-We will learn a very simple architecture pattern that serves as an infinitely nestable building block.
+The Elm Architecture is a simple pattern for infinitely nestable components.
 It is great for modularity, code reuse, and testing.
 Ultimately, this pattern makes it easy to create complex webapps in a way that stays modular.
-We will start with the basic pattern in a small example and slowly build on those core principles.
-As a preview, the examples are:
+We will run through 8 examples, slowly building on core principles and patterns:

   1. Counter
   2. Pair of counters